intersystems-community/iris-embedded-python-template/README.md

 2. Using python to initialize IRIS.
 Often we used a special iris.script file to run ObjectScript commands during the initialization.
-This template shows you how to use python for the same purpose.
+This template shows you how to use python for the same purpose with [iris-script.py](https://github.com/intersystems-community/iris-embedded-python-template/blob/4c12d4b02770c7422c7553ee818a18c1871c3759/iris-script.py)file.
 It is being executed via the line in Dockerfile:
 ```
 irispython iris-script.py && \